Back to Journal

 The point

-The sentence that remains here: The less a cut looks like it was made, the more work went into it.
+Elevated Ease is not a trend in the classic sense.
+Rather a correction.
+The less a cut looks like it was made, the more work went into it.

 Appointment